 Tippecanoe School Corporation's attendance policy requires a student to be present 90% of the school days to qualify for promotion.

 Indiana law mandates compulsory attendance as stated in Section 20-8.1-3-17 Indiana Code.
 Any student who demonstrates excessive absences/tardies and is in violation of the stated school attendance policy will be referred to Truancy Mediation.
 Truancy Mediation will determine what action is warranted.

 1. For all absences, parents are to notify the school authorities.
 The student's parent/guardian should contact the school office by telephone by 9:30 a.m. on the day of the absence.
 A message can be left on the attendance voicemail before school hours.

 2. A doctor's excuse or a note signed by the parent should be sent to the school office upon the student's return to school.

-3. In instances where the student and parents are aware the student will be missing school for a pre-planned event, such as family vacations, requests must be made to the school prior to the date of the event.
+3. In instances where the student and parents are aware of the student will be missing school for a preplanned event, such as family vacations, requests must be made to the school prior to the date of the event.

 The Tippecanoe School Corporation believes in academic success for all of its students.
 To recognize the academic success of the TSC student body, each school will establish an Honor Roll.
 Honor Roll recognition will take place at the conclusion of each nine-week grading period.
 Students with A's and B's will be recognized with the Honor Roll distinction.
-Principal Awards and the M.M.E. award for the Most Marvelous Effort will be presented at each grade level at the Distinguished Breakfast.
+Principal Awards and the M.M.E. award for the Most Marvelous Effort will be presented at each grade level.

 As teachers and students are brought together so that learning may take place in the classroom, an environment must be created which permits an orderly and efficient operation of the school.
 This environment comes through consideration of others and self-discipline so that individuals do not allow themselves to infringe upon the rights of others as they seek an expression for their own just and legal privileges as members of the school society.